24 Playing Out

 We found Tony smirking beside the lamppost outside his garden gate.

-‘Our Dad says we’ve to hit you,’ I said, but then I hesitated, as the required action seemed so cold blooded.
+‘Our Dad says we’ve to hit you,’ I said, but then I hesitated at the cold bloodedness of Dad's order.
 Our Dave had no such reservations.
 He didn’t waver from throwing a right hander that thudded against Tony’s ear and bounced his head off the lamppost.
 A couple of thumps to the chest from me and token punch from our Mike finished the job.
 Mission accomplished.

 David Webb was one of several kids I played Cowboys with.
 Great fun, especially if we had caps for our guns, but a cowboy called Gerard?
 How I wished I’d been called Tommy or Billy or Johnny.
 Even Rowdy was better than Gerard.